CollegeBoreal/Tutoriels/2.Cloud-Native/3.Kubernetes/README.md

 ### :one: [Docker Desktop](./1.DockerDesktop)

+(Only used with Type 1 Hypervisors [native - bare metal] :

-(Only for MacOS - HyperKit and Windows 10 - Entreprise Education - HyperV )
+* for MacOS - HyperKit

+* for Windows 10 Entreprise or Education - HyperV

 ### :two: [MiniKube](./2.minikube)